-I started writing here because I was tired of all the junk out there – all the bad advice that sounds good on paper, that makes people feel warm and tingly inside – and then doesn’t work.
+The reason I started writing here was because I was tired of all the junk out there – all the bad advice that sounds good on paper, that makes people feel warm and tingly inside – and then doesn’t work.

 I got so frustrated of seeing people follow what I knew was bad advice, and then fail – just as I had followed bad advice and failed in the past.